 - 1. A minimum cumulative grade-point average of 2.5. - 2.
-A minimum combined score of 900 on the GRE General Test (Verbal plus Quantitative). - A combined score of 1875, determined by multiplying the total undergraduate gradepoint average by the combined GRE General Test Scores (Verbal plus Quantitative).
+A minimum combined score of 900 on the GRE General Test (Verbal plus Quantitative). - 3.
+A combined score of 1875, determined by multiplying the total undergraduate gradepoint average by the combined GRE General Test Scores (Verbal plus Quantitative).

-Applicants who fail to meet the above standards may be admitted on conditional status as recommended by the Graduate Admission and Retention Committee of the Department of Communication in concert with the Director of Graduate Studies and Research.
+Applicants who fail to meet the above standards may be admitted on conditional status as recommended by the Graduate Admission and Retention Committee of the Department of Communication in concert with the Dean of the Graduate School.